-The first and the easiest way is to consult the manufacturer spechsset.
+The first and easiest way is to consult the manufacturer’s spec sheet.

-Another easy way is to physically check the slot labels.
+Another easy way is to check the slot labels physically.

-On most motherboards, the PCIe slots are labeled so that you can easily know which slot to place your graphics card in.
+On most motherboards, the PCIe slots are labeled so you can quickly know which slot to place your graphics card in.

 What is the Suitable Slot for Low-End Graphics Cards?

-Certain low-key graphics card have very low bandwidth requirement and thus have smaller connectors and a low PCIe lane requirement.
+Specific low-key graphics cards have shallow bandwidth requirements and thus have more miniature connectors and a common PCIe lane requirement.